tambapps/groovy-shell-user-manual/index.md

 In the above example, the String passed in parameter will be displayed in the standard output (in the shell), then You'll have to enter some input.
 The text color should be blue when entering some input in STDIN.
 Click the prompt button when finished
-## User Interface

-### Menu
-There is a menu where you can change screen

-### Shell
-This is where you prompt commands/code

-### Variables and functions
-This is where you can see all variables and functions declared You swipe left or right to switch from variables to functions, from functions to all

-### Load script
-Allow to load groovy file

-### Save to file
-Allow to save all commands entered to a file

-### Handle Shell works
-Shell works are Groovy script that are executed in the background, even when this app is closed.
-You can also schedule them and/or make them recursive

-### Change keyboard
-Useful if you have downloaded the Codeboard (android keyboard for coding)

-## Libraries

-This project uses several libraries:
-- httpclient-core (kotlin branch)
-- httpclient-okhttp (kotlin branch)
-- gmage-core
-- gmage-android